“Christ with hand raised in the sign of benediction”. Vä church, Scania, Sweden. (Anonymous painter, first half 12th century.)

 The idea of an unfoldment that takes place entirely in the spirit is central to Neoplatonism, Gnosticism, and Kabbalah.
 In Kabbalah there is a tree called Sephirot.
 It represents the divine plan as it unfolds itself in the spiritual universe.
 It was only a calamity (the breaking of the sephirotic vessels) that gave rise to the material universe.
 Neoplatonism begins with the spiritual One, which is utterly simple yet capable of producing the Nous — the first emanation.
 The One is the seed that unfolds in the noetic realm and concomitant platonic Forms.
 Only in the last stage of emanation matter emerges.
 So the birds landing in Jesus’s heavenly tree are to be regarded as spirits — they are spiritual Forms, not cultural products.
 The growth of the tree represents spiritual unfoldment, not worldly.

-Jesus and John the Baptist would preach “Repent, for the kingdom of heaven is at hand.”
-Yet, “repent” should really be “turn around”, because this is the accurate rendering of the Greek ‘metanoeite’.
+Jesus and John the Baptist would preach “Repent, for the kingdom of heaven is at hand”.
+But “repent” should really be “turn around”; the accurate rendering of the Greek ‘metanoeite’.
 In the Swedish bible it is accurately translated as “omvänd eder” (turn yourself around).
 The message is not directed at sinners in the common sense of the word.
 Rather, Jesus strikes a blow against religion itself, as well as its many cultural aspects.
 Accordingly, he broke the Sabbath and dined with sinners.
-He emphasized instead the spiritual kernel of religion and culture, namely the Forms that underlie creation.
-The dwellers in Plato’s cave have the same priority — they “turn around” and start moving towards the spiritual light.
+He emphasized instead the spiritual kernel of religion and culture, equal to the Forms that underlie creation.
+The dwellers in Plato’s cave have the same priority — they turn around and start moving towards the spiritual light.
 In the Platonic tradition, however, there are two competing schools.
 One puts emphasis on worldly withdrawal and ascent while the other sees the worldly things as suitable objects for contemplation.
 After all, the world has been shaped according to the Forms, albeit imperfectly.
 The latter school seems to find support in Plato himself.
 It has much to recommend itself, as long as the seeker isn’t caught up in labyrinthine Hermeticism and practical alchemy.

 Jesus says, “Blessed are the poor in spirit, for theirs is the kingdom of heaven” (Matt 5:3).
 Those who are not enjoined in the culture and religion of their times are blessed, for they will find the spiritual source.
 Neither John the Baptist nor Jesus took part in the Pharisaic religion of their times.
 They were outsiders.
 Those who wander in darkness without the guidance of institutions are deprived of spirit, which causes them to thirst after spirit.
-Comparatively, those who live according to the rule and pursue a career in society seldom suffer from thirst, because they are being entertained by another source than the spirit proper.
+Comparatively, those who live according to the rule, pursuant to a societal career, seldom suffer from thirst, for they receive nourishment from another source than the spirit proper.
 As a consequence, they lack the capacity to perceive the faint fragrances of spirit.
-The spiritual source is unobtainable for those who never venture into the Wasteland.
+The supramundane source is unobtainable for those who never venture into the Wasteland.

-The Wasteland must be understood in those terms, i.e. as withdrawal from engagement in conscious life.
+The Wasteland must be understood in those terms, i.e., as the withdrawal from engagement in conscious life.
 Accordingly, John the Baptist chose to live in the desert.
 There is no life-fulfilling worldly Kingdom for the people of the spirit.
 It is in the Wasteland that the Holy Grail must be sought.
 Jung, however, rejected the spiritual paradigm and sought to explain everything in terms of psychology.
-That’s why he had dreams of a compensating nature that emphasized instead the spiritual quest.
-In a dream he visits the barren Grail island (Jung, 1989, pp.280-282).
+That’s why he had dreams of a compensating nature which emphasized instead the spiritual quest.
+In a dream he visits the barren Grail island (Jung, 1989, pp. 280-82).
 On its naked rock stood a lonely little house that harboured the Grail.
-In another dream he visited sooty, dark, and rainy Liverpool.
+In another dream he visited sooty, dark and rainy, Liverpool.
 There he finds, in the middle of a small island, a single tree, a magnolia, in a shower of reddish blossoms.
-There was darkness all around, but the little island blazed with sunlight (ibid. p.198).
-It is the same tree that Jesus was talking about, and it is also the ‘arbor philosophica’ of the alchemists.
+There was darkness all around, but the little island blazed with sunlight (ibid. p.
+198).
+It is the same tree that Jesus was talking about, equal to the ‘arbor philosophica’ of the alchemists.
 It grows in the Wasteland.
-It is not to be “integrated” and therefore it cannot become manifest in society as an expression of culture.
+It is not to be “integrated”, and therefore it cannot become manifest in society as an expression of culture.

 It is evident from Jung’s dreams that the Wasteland is not a state to be overcome.
-Rather, it is a place (condition) to be sought, because it is the source of spirit.
+Rather, it is a place (condition) to be sought, for it is the source of spirit.
 The Wasteland does not mean the unconscious per se.
-Rather, it is the spiritual condition that results from withdrawal of libido from worldly life including its cultural aspects.
+Rather, it is the spiritual condition that results from withdrawal of libido from worldly life and its cultural aspects.
 This is also why the alchemists discover their unpretentious spiritual stone in the lowliest of places.
 In spiritual teachings the condition is associated with “perfection”, since it implies a sacrifice; to renounce life’s multitude of pleasures.
 However, many have mistakenly thought that self-denial and continence remains and end in itself.
-Rather, it serves the purpose of opening the spiritual eye with which the Forms may be perceived.
-The earth is crammed with heaven, in the words of Elizabeth Barrett Browning.
+Rather, it serves the purpose of opening the spiritual eye with which the Platonic Forms may be perceived.
+The earth is “crammed with heaven”, in the words of Elizabeth Barrett Browning.

 The Hermetic tradition

-It is a fact that we have a very strong “horizontal drive” in the first half of life.
+It is a fact that we have a very strong horizontal drive in the first half of life.
 It belongs in our personality equally much as the vertical drive.
 Yet, Porphyry says that “the reascent of the soul is not to anything else than true being itself, nor is its conjunction with any other thing.
-But intellect is truly-existing being; so that the end is to live according to intellect.” (“De Abstinentia”, I.29).
-This means that the true Self is the Nous, which corresponds to the Hindu motto “atman is Brahman”.
+But intellect is truly-existing being; so that the end is to live according to intellect”.
+(De Abstinentia, I.29).
+This means that the true Self is the Nous.
+It corresponds to the Hindu motto “atman is Brahman”.
 Thus, the worldly Self doesn’t count for much.
 It is against this background that we must judge the Iamblichean reaction against Plotinian asceticism.
 To remedy this, Iamblichus turned to Pagan religion, the Pythagoreans, and the secrets of ancient Egyptian priests.

 So this is the Hermetic solution, which many scholars have evaluated as a regressive development of Neoplatonic philosophy.
 It is only with Jung that we get a proper programme for the horizontal expansion in life.
-He defines the Self as a ‘complexio oppositorum’ and explains that (horizontal) wholeness is achieved through a process of psychological integration.
+He defines the Self as a ‘complexio oppositorum’ and explains that (horizontal) wholeness is achieved through a process of psychic integration.
 In fact, he is fixated on the compresence of opposites.
-Yet, he adopted a one-sided perspective as well.
-He threw out the vertical form of wholeness as if the traditions of Plato, Plotinus, Jesus, and Buddha counted for nothing.
+Still, he adopts a one-sided perspective as well.
+He threw out the vertical form of wholeness as if the traditions of Plato, Plotinus, St Paul, Jesus, and Buddha counted for nothing.

 So here he says that there are two heterogeneous wholenesses.
 One of

-them is the quaternity whereas the other is the trinity (which is a
+them is the quaternity whereas the other is the trinity (a

-Christian symbol and invariably associated with vertical ascent).
+Christian symbol invariably associated with vertical ascent).
 However, what Jung has in mind is undoubtedly conscious and unconscious viewed as two distinct systems.
-But it doesn’t quite tally with his concept of psychic economy,
+But it doesn’t quite tally with his concept of psychic economy;

 so he soon goes back to viewing the Self as a quaternity and